Clinical Polygraph Examination - Building a Foundation of Trust

 The information helps to detect high-risk behaviors that suggest students may need specialized, sex-specific in-patient treatment.
 Therapists use the information they gather to create a sexual history disclosure.

-The polygraph examiners receive the sexual history disclosure and other information gathered by the therapists, teachers, and staff members before the polygraph test.
+The clinical polygraph examiners receive the sexual history disclosure and other information gathered by the therapists, teachers, and staff members before the clinical polygraph test.
 The examiners use the information to help draft relevant questions.

 Before the test even begins, students take part in a pre-test interview.
 This interview helps to further refine relevant questions and helps the examiner to create control questions.